chris4jahn/Cloud-Coffeebreak/_posts/2024-10-16-azure-cost-optimization-part-3-identify-cloud-waste.md

 > Check for underutilized or idle resources.

-A customer reported that they spent thousands of Euros with this.
+Here is an example of a customer who reported, that he spent thousands of Euros with this.
 During a regular recovery before Christmas holidays the operations team tested a desaster recovery plan, where they recovered a bigger environment.
 Testing of the backup went well, was documented properly and after that everyone went to holidays.
 Some days later an alarm was thrown because an anomaly in the cloud spend was detected.
 This informed the Teamlead of the ops team who also was in holidays.
 After coming back he realized the error and deleted the non-production environment.
-Until then this cloud waste generated 15.000 Euro of consumption.
+Until then this cloud waste generated more than 15.000 Euro.

 I bet everyone heard of stories like this.
 This is an example of a higher cloud waste which in most environments are not happening on a regular basis.
 But all these small chunks of cloud waste, that are leftovers from resources, forgotten or unused services can add up to increased spenditure.